 - Bake for 12 minutes.
 Sprinkle on the remaining cheese and continue baking for an additional 4-8 minutes, or until the chicken reaches an internal temperature of 165°F.

 - Remove from the oven and garnish with parsley if desired.
-Serve with reserved sauce on the side for dipping.Fresh parsley
+Serve with reserved sauce on the side for dipping.chopped fresh parsley

 Notes